ROTARY INTERNATIONAL AWARDS

 Deadline to achieve all goals: 30 June

-Download the 2017-2018 Rotary Citation for Rotary Clubs brochure:
+Visit the Rotary Citation for Rotary Clubs webpage:

 ROTARY CITATION FOR ROTARACT CLUBS